one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - Use [MountEFI](https://github.com/corpnewt/MountEFI) to mount the EFI partition
  - Follow the [post install](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#post-install) steps below

-If you want a full guide, use this: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
+If you want a full guide, use this one: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
 Simply pull them from here as you go through the guide.
 #
 ## Required Files